It's official: Two lucky lotto players will be celebrating their new riches on Sunday.

 What happens to the unclaimed prize amounts varies from state to state.
 For example, in Michigan, the money goes to the state’s School Aid Fund, the Michigan lottery’s beneficiary.
 In California, the money also goes toward supporting the state’s public school system.
 In other cases, states will put the unclaimed money back into the prize pool to increase payouts for future games, according to the National Association of State and Provincial Lotteries.

 The amount of time allotted for claiming a winning prize varies among states, however it typically ranges from six months to one year.

-Friday’s Mega Millions drawing is for $970 million, while Powerball jackpot has risen above $400 million.
-The IRS will automatically take 25 percent in federal withholding taxes from the winnings, and in some states winners will owe even more.
+The IRS will automatically take 24 percent in federal withholding taxes from the winnings, and in some states winners will owe even more.